Hindmarsh Valley Dam: Overview

 In 1978, a new spillway was constructed.

 In 1983, land consisting of sections 159 and 160 of the Hundred of Goolwa and which includes the reservoir and part of its catchment was listed on the now-defunct Register of the National Estate with the following statement of significance:This is a significant stand of natural vegetation due to its size and the diversity of plant communities which include savannah woodland in a fairly natural state.
 Some fine specimens of SA blue gum (Eucalyptus leucoxylon) and rough barked manna gum (E. huberana) can be seen.
 The presence of a reservoir adds to the habitat diversity and aesthetic appeal.

-In 1999, the reservoir was reported in the media as being surplus to the needs of SA Water, its operator, and that it and the associated land holding would be transferred to the Department of Environment and Natural Resources subject to access to the infrastructure and ongoing control over the catchment.
-On 12 August 1999, land to the immediate north of the reservoir was proclaimed under the National Parks and Wildlife Act 1972 as the Mount Billy Conservation Park.
+On 12 August 1999, land to the immediate north of the reservoir was proclaimed under the National Parks and Wildlife Act 1972 as the Mount Billy Conservation Park, and transferred from SA Water to the Department of Environment and Natural Resources.

 On 18 November 1999, the Government of South Australia announced that the reservoir would be decommissioned and would be replaced with a new facility known as the Nettle Hill Water Storage Facility.
 The new facility which is located on Nettle Hill Road to the immediate north-west of the reservoir would receive treated water from the Myponga Reservoir.

 As of 2007, the reservoir was used to store "seasonal excess recycled water" produced by the Victor Harbor Waste Water Treatment Plant.
 In September 2014, the reservoir was one of five regional water storage facilities listed for potential reuse for recreational activities such as fishing.
-However, as of January 2018, the necessary approvals had not been granted for recreational use of the reservoir.
+However, As of January 2018, the necessary approvals had not been granted for recreational use of the reservoir.